MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-identity-and-access-management.md

 ### Role assignments for data integration and data products

-The following role assignments are required for a deployment of a data integration and data product within a data landing zone:
+The following role assignments are required for deploying a data integration and data product within a data landing zone:

 :::row:::
     :::column span="1":::